 Good corporate governance is fundamental to 3i and its activities.
 Governance and oversight of the Group’s business model and strategy are critical to the delivery of value to the Group’s stakeholders.
-This is more important than ever given the current challenging and uncertain economic environment that the Group faces and the changing regulatory landscape across our sector.
+This is more important than ever given the current challenging and uncertain economic environment and the changing regulatory landscape that our sector faces.

 The Board is responsible to shareholders for the overall management and oversight of the Group and for its long-term success.
 In particular, the Board is responsible for agreeing the Group’s strategy, monitoring financial performance, setting and monitoring the Group’s risk appetite and maintaining an effective system of internal controls.

 It is the Board’s responsibility to ensure that the Group has a clear strategy and that the necessary people, resources and structures are in place to support the delivery of this strategy.

 It is the Board’s responsibility to ensure that there is an effective organisational and reporting structure in place such that there are clear reporting lines within the Group and well defined roles and responsibilities.
 This is to ensure that the right decisions are being made with involvement from the right people.